 With that being said, there are changes in all three of these realms that you'll need to apply throughout your entire site (sitewide) and locally, on individual pages (page level).
 Let's take a look at each of these in more detail in our checklist.

-- Link to outside sources.
+Link to outside sources.
 Again, your anchor text should be descriptive and accurate.
-External links to authorities show that you cite your sources, which increases the authoritative value of your site.
+Use external links to authorities show that you cite your sources, which increases the authoritative value of your site.

-- Interlink your pages.
+Interlink your pages.
 Google loves sites that are easy to navigate, so keep your pages linked together with descriptive, accurate anchor text.
+Tools like Linkio.com help you plan anchor text startegy to make sure you get it right.
 No page should be further away than three clicks from any other page on your site.

 Even though many of these checklist items are one-time adjustments that won't require further intervention, it's still a good idea to consult this list regularly as an audit for your on-site SEO.
 You'll be adding pages, removing pages, changing content, and maybe even migrating your site, and all of these changes represent vulnerabilities in which your site structure or needs could change.

 Stay on top of your on-site optimization, and half the SEO battle is practically over.
 To audit your website automatically, check out the AgencyAnalytics SEO Audit tool.